thornyweb/pkgmigr8or/README.md

 ## Usage

+Create a directory somewhere and point your CLI in to it.

-The CLI takes 2 arguments:
+The script takes 2 arguments:

 1. A file which contains a list of all the packages you want to export.
 2. The URL of your private registry you are migrating to.